sachinc13/Saama_usecase2/README.md

 # Saama_usecase2

-In use case 2,I have prefromed below task.
+In use case 2,I have preformed below task.

 1)Extracting zip file and loading it in to the temp location(refer function-unzip_file_fn() in usecase_2.py file)